Raymond1785/how-to-ask-better-questions/README.md

 ### 14. Design From the End
 *Starting from the end helps you discover what you forgot to ask.*

+### 15. Information Is Not Understanding

+*Seeing is not the same as understanding.*

+### 16. Less Data, More Meaning

+*More information does not always mean more clarity.*

+### 17. One Story Beats Forty Features

+*A story makes the whole system easier to understand.*

 📖 Explore the complete journey in **docs/journey**.
 ---